apache/shardingsphere/docs/document/content/features/transaction/principle/base-transaction-seata.en.md

 weight = 3
 +++

-When integrating Seata AT transaction, we need to integrate TM, RM and TC component into Apache Sharding transaction manager.
+When integrating Seata AT transaction, we need to integrate TM, RM and TC component into ShardingSphere transaction manager.
 Seata have proxied `DataSource` interface in order to RPC with TC.
 Similarly, Apache ShardingSphere faced to `DataSource` interface to aggregate data sources too.
 After Seata `DataSource` encapsulation, it is easy to put Seata AT transaction in to Apache ShardingSphere sharding ecosystem.